psychemedia/pentrich-uprising/leeds_mercury.md

 The verdict was received in perfect silence.

-It may be proper here to add, that the most perfect order and decorum prevailed in the Court during the whole of the trials for rioting; and there is in the city no militury parade, nor anything to indicate that the County is not in a state of the most profound tranquility and security.
+It may be proper here to add, that the most perfect order and decorum prevailed in the Court during the whole of the trials for rioting; and there is in the city no military parade, nor anything to indicate that the County is not in a state of the most profound tranquility and security.

 ARMS STEALING